svenuscf/ansible-cisco-upgrade/README.md

 It is also recommended to test ssh connection from Ansible host to the devices before executing these playbooks.
 Alternatively, run the ```show-version.yaml``` playbook which displays the running version of devices as well as proving SSH connection from Ansible host is successful.

+The intention to split each of the upgrade procedure to use a separate vars file is based on the consideration of the device storage is different.
+For instance, flash: for Catalyst and bootflash: for routers.
+The default vars value is already configured to avoid commonly overlooked, which will result in uploading firmware failure.

 Below list explains each variable to be defined in these vars files:

 - **username**                : username used to login from Ansible host to the device